 Dolphins have many adaptations that allow them to swim.
-They have very little hair, few external appendages, a layer of blubber that helps them float, along with powerful tails and short flippers.
+They have very little hair, few external appendages, a blubber layer that helps them float, along with powerful tails and short flippers.

 Dolphins have adapted well to swimming due to evolution.
 I wanted to find out how they swim so well for their body size.